 Selective Attention #

-The capacity to concentrate on relevant stimuli while filtering out irrelevant information.
+The capacity to concentrate on relevant stimuli whilst filtering out irrelevant information.

 Divided Attention #